alp82/abmash/README.markdown

 Abmash is a Java framework to automate web applications, based on **[Selenium](http://seleniumhq.org/)**, **[Firefox](http://www.mozilla.org/firefox/)**/**[Chrome](http://www.google.com/chrome/)** and **[jQuery](http://jquery.com/)**.

-**Abmash is still under heavy development.
-Please let me know if you are interested in this project.**
+Abmash is still in development.
+Please let me know if you are interested in this project.

 Maven
 -----